daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 ### Find Best K with Average Clustering Plots

 As plotting the 4 clustering plots for each image would be tedious, I will average the 4 metrics for the chose images to provide 1 set of clustering plots of them only.
+Based on the new plots, the best K is now 10.

 ![download (69)](https://github.com/user-attachments/assets/2dad9dba-9fcd-4934-a494-1ab128755547)